 It was perhaps during the building of Polesden Lacey that he became familiar with the beautiful North Downs countryside of Surrey which even in those days, had convenient access to London.
 In 1850, Denbies was a moderate sized, Georgian house in a superb position, on the summit of a hill, with views across Mickleham, Box Hill, the town of Dorking, and beyond to the South Downs.

 The similarity between Osborne and Denbies was such that many people believed the house was designed for the Prince of Wales.
 However, this was incorrect and Cubitt himself denied it.
-Sadly, Thomas Cubitt was not to enjoy Denbies for long as he died in 1855, mourned by, amongst others, Queen Victoria, who wrote a moving tribute to him.

 Denbies passed to the Cubitt’s eldest son George who was created first Baron Ashcombe in 1892 and he commissioned George Gilbert Scott to build the nearby Church of St. Barnabas on Ranmore Common which is today a well known Surrey landmark.
 George, developed the estate, which employed some 400 people.
+Cubitt had his own railway siding at Dorking for the delivery of construction materials.
+He used the Ranmore chalk pits on the estate for the lime mortar.

 Land which was close to the railway station began to be sold for housing in the 1920s.
 More land near the town centre was developed in the 1930s.